The Common Program of the People's Republic of China 1949-1954

 Luo Ruiqing, the minister of public security, states: "Beijing is one of the very first cities to carry out reeducation.
 We have gained a great deal of experience through the processes of interning and dealing with the reeducatees, material preparation, and the like.
 We must summarize all of these facts ... so that cities currently undergoing the takeover process and those about to do so can absorb lessons from that experience and carry out their work more effectively."

 Besides the existence of brothels, also nude photographs—particularly of women posing alone—filled the market.
 Photos of foreign nudes were obtainable at extremely high costs but also cheaper pictures remained available.
-Trafficking those materials was a profitable way of making a living, most of these traffickers are poor but also disenfranchised.
+Trafficking those materials was a profitable way of making a living, most of these traffickers were poor but also disenfranchised.

 Indulgence in love and sex was seen as perilous individualism.
 In 1949, the General Administration of Press and Publication published the indictment of The Self-Control of Sexual Urges, it stated: "… the state has long since promulgated the Marriage Law, bringing them enormous happiness.
 Thus mere sexual desire is not the most important problem for young people living during the era of Mao Zedong.
 If they need to know physiological and hygienic information, there are a large number of scientific…books already published. (sexually tinted) Books like this are not necessary today, and their content is unsuitable."